vnnkl/MacReplay/README.md

 ---

 ## **Credits**
-MacCast is based on the incredible work done by [Chris230291](https://github.com/Chris230291) with the original [STB-Proxy](https://github.com/Chris230291/STB-Proxy).
+MacReplay is based on the incredible work done by [Chris230291](https://github.com/Chris230291) with the original [STB-Proxy](https://github.com/Chris230291/STB-Proxy).

 ---